-- > A Building Maintenance Worker was hired to replace a transfer to Utility Worker. - In the 2019-21 biennium, this position moves from Administration in the General Fund to Public Works Administrative Services. - ➤ An Information Technology Manager was added to bring IT services in-house. - This position is replacing a contract for IT services. - > A Human Resources Analyst position was hired to provide Human Resources services required by the City. - An Administrative Assistant was hired in the City Manager's Office to replace a transfer to Public Works Administration. - > An Administrative Services Director was hired to assist the City Manager with the oversight of Finance, Information Technology, Human Resources, and Municipal Court.
-This position replaces the position formerly titled Finance Director. - A Finance Manager was hired to manage the day-to-day operations of the Finance Department.
-This position replaces the position formerly titled Assistant Finance Director. - ➤ A 0.5 FTE Court Clerk was hired to assist with Court's growing work load. - > An Accounting Clerk I was hired to assist with City Hall reception and utility billing. - Six Police Officers were hired to bring the Police Department to full staffing. - > A Planning Technician was hired to process "over the counter" and Type 2 applications. - > A Park Maintenance Worker was hired to fill the park maintenance utility worker positions. - > A Wastewater Treatment Plant Operator I was hired to fill the plant operations position. - > A Water Treatment Plant Operator I was hired to fill the plant operations position. - > A Stormwater Utility Worker was added to increase the capacity of the Stormwater Division.
+- > A Building Maintenance Worker was hired to replace a transfer to Utility Worker. - In the 2019-21 biennium, this position moves from Administration in the General Fund to Public Works Administrative Services. - > An Information Technology Manager was added to bring IT services in-house. - This position is replacing a contract for IT services. - > A Human Resources Analyst position was hired to provide Human Resources services required by the City. - An Administrative Assistant was hired in the City Manager's Office to replace a transfer to Public Works Administration. - An Administrative Services Director was hired to assist the City Manager with the oversight of Finance, Information Technology, Human Resources, and Municipal Court.
+This position replaces the position formerly titled Finance Director. - > A Finance Manager was hired to manage the day-to-day operations of the Finance Department.
+This position replaces the position formerly titled Assistant Finance Director. - > A 0.5 FTE Court Clerk was hired to assist with Court's growing work load. - > An Accounting Clerk I was hired to assist with City Hall reception and utility billing. - Six Police Officers were hired to bring the Police Department to full staffing and replaced a promoted officer (to Sergeant). - > A Park Maintenance Worker was hired to fill the park maintenance utility worker positions. - > A Wastewater Treatment Plant Operator I was hired to fill the plant operations position. - > A Water Treatment Plant Operator I was hired to fill the plant operations position. - > A Stormwater Utility Worker was added to increase the capacity of the Stormwater Division.